Banging Toolbox

 Dos

-- Make frequent use of the hot water method even if it does not completely unclog the drain.
-It will help soften the blockage, making any removal easier.
+• Make frequent use of the hot water method even if this does not completely unclog the drain the first few times.
+Hot water will help soften the blockage, making any removal easier.

 Don’ts

-- Don’t use chemical cleaners if your home uses a septic system as it may kill the bacteria that break down sewage.
+• Don’t use chemical cleaners if your home uses a septic system as this may kill the bacteria that break down sewage.

 How to avoid future clogs and blockages in the shower drain?